bids-standard/bids-specification/src/99-appendices/03-hed.md

 or
 `Property/Sensory-property/Sensory-presentation/Visual-presentation`).

-Tools treat the short and long HED tag forms interchangeably, converting when necessary based on the HED schema.
+HED specific tools MUST treat the short and long HED tag forms interchangeably, converting between the forms when necessary, based on the HED schema.
-**Using the short form for tags is strongly recommended whenever possible**.
+**Using the short form for tags is strongly RECOMMENDED whenever possible**.

 ## Annotating events